Join the Global Breast Cancer Movement

 Axillary Lymph Nodes

-The lymph nodes under the arm.
+The lymph nodes in the underarm area.

 Ayurveda